Discover more integrations

 Frequently asked questions

-What is data lineage and why is it important for data teams?
+Why is data observability so important for modern data teams?